snietert/secureum-flash-cards-generator/README.md

 - I don't want to spend too much time finishing this little fun project
 - I actually want to spend time learning the actual content of the Secureum articles
 - In consequence don't expect clean JS code, test coverage etc..
-I will hack this together to it done ASAP to provide value to me and other people that study the Securem content.
+I will hack this together to get it done ASAP to provide value to me and other people that study the Securem content.
 - An YES, maybe it would be quicker to manually convert the Secureum article content into flashcards.
 But after all... that is not fun and it surely would not scale for future articles.
 - The PDFs in the Repo represent the current state of development